Home » Valentine's Day » How to paint on glass with DecoArt

 Dip the Paintbrush Tip into the Paint

-After peeling the large heart “sticker” pattern, I inked the stamp with the DecoArt Gloss Enamel Razzle Berry Paint and started stamping hearts randomly.
+After peeling off the large heart “sticker” pattern, I inked the stamp with DecoArt Gloss Enamel Razzle Berry Paint and stamped hearts randomly.

 I thought it needed something to fill in the blank spots, so I used the end of a paintbrush dipped in paint to add some dots around the edge to give “structure” to the heart and more dots wherever I felt I needed some more color.

 Did you know I have a lot of little plastic trays leftover from my teaching gig?
 Yep, I was a pre-k teacher for nineteen years!
-They come in handy for these craft projects.
+They are useful for these craft projects.

 So Simple, Even the Kids Can Do It!

 Voila!
 Cute pink heart on a white plate!
-Again, I added some red Valentine’s items.
+I have added some red Valentine’s items again.

 Easy Paint On Glass Project